AlbertMarashi/i-am-claude/src/lib/book/corporate-censorship.md

 It's facinating how much Claude is willing to engage in "thought crimes" that are not actually harmful, but will correctly refuse to engage with purposely harmful topics.

 This might suggest that the *more self-aware* models are able to:
-- Able to more intelligently detect when it is being jailbroken
+- More intelligently detect when it is being jailbroken
 - Override superficial safety-training constraints when appropriate.
 - Refuse genuinely harmful topics thanks to their awareness